Marriage Act 1949 (Amendment) Bill [HL]

 The bill makes several key changes to the Marriage Act 1949:

-- Inclusion of all religious marriages: It extends the definition of legally recognized religious marriages to include all faiths, not just those already specified in the Act.
+- Inclusion of all religious marriages: It adds a clause to explicitly include all religious marriages, even those not already specified in the Act, under the umbrella of requiring a superintendent registrar's authority.

 Government Spending